|

 A 1984 New Brunswick Tourism brochure no longer shows Island Park.
 The Old Home Week event was still listed (July 28 - August 4 that year), and harness racing was shown as occurring at Connell Park on the mainland.
 This is where the exhibition continues to be run to this day.

 UPDATE August 2005: Mark Reid, who lives near Centreville just northwest of Woodstock, was able to get on to the island.
-The Saint John River level was very low and exposed quite a bit of the land.
+The Saint John River level was very low at that time, exposing quite a bit of the land.
 He saw concrete forms where buildings used to be and one of the rails of the miniature railroad sticking out of the ground.
-Perhaps the rails never went with the second group of locomotives when they were sold.
+So apparently another one of the rails never went with the second group of locomotives when they were sold, if any track went at all.
 Mark also obtained some metal fittings.
 They are reproduced below.

 These appear to be wrought iron fittings from the grandstand seats or possibly they are from park-style benches that may have been on the island. |